-The Company is currently evaluating financing options to allow it to pursue exploration programs of its highly prospective coal properties as well as to continue exploration on its portfolio of gold properties.
-Wescan's focus over the next twelve months will be the continued exploration on the Hudson Bay and Pinehouse Lake coal projects.
-The Company will continue to evaluate the potential for the acquisition of other mineral properties that fit its strategic direction.
+Wescan's focus for the remainder of 2010 will be the continued exploration on the Hudson Bay and Pinehouse Lake coal projects.
+The Company is currently evaluating financing options to allow it to pursue exploration programs on these highly prospective coal properties as well as to continue exploration on its portfolio of gold properties.
+The Company will also continue to evaluate the potential for the acquisition of other mineral properties that fit its strategic direction.
 Management is confident the Company will have sufficient access to financial markets to continue its planned activities in 2010.